-Unlike most e-courses, this is a hands-on, interactive course will apply problem–based and collaborative learning methods.
-Participants will have plenty of space to interact with both each other and with the instructor and will have to work together to solve practical assignments.
+Unlike most e-courses, this hands-on, interactive course will apply problem–based and collaborative learning methods.
+Participants will have plenty of space to interact with both each other and with the instructor and will work together to solve practical assignments.

-The course will take an asynchronous approach, meaning that participants are not required to log in at set times – which can be difficult due to time differences – but can complete the coursework at times convenient to them.
-Assignments are expected to be handed in on a weekly basis.
+The course takes an asynchronous approach, meaning that participants do not need to log in at set times – which can be difficult due to time differences – but can complete the coursework at times convenient to them.
+Weekly submission of assignments.

 - The course is designed for development workers, local and regional officials, and ministry-level professionals.